K3KDW/LowTap/README.md

 ## Simplicity
 **You will know LowTap if you read these 3 rules and write out a chart**
-- The vertical number on the left of the grid comes first
+- The vertical number on the left of the grid comes first.
+Think of the saying "Up and over!" if you need a reminder.
 - When sending LowTap code, leave a short pause between the first and second grid coordinates
 - Leave a longer pause between sets of coordinates (letters)